Copy of What You Do

 + Field Trips & Guest Speakers

-Students meet with a diversity of respected leaders from business, government and the nonprofit sector (on average, 15 individuals per seminar—see "Sessions" for list of potential speakers/trips), including corporate executives, grassroots activists, and everything in between.
+Students meet with a diversity of respected leaders from business, government and the nonprofit sector (on average, 15 individuals per seminar—see "Courses" for list of potential speakers/trips), including corporate executives, grassroots activists, and everything in between.
 Each seminar incorporates 2-3 full-day field trips, during which students explore inspiring social and environmental projects in Cleveland and the surrounding area.

 Students synthesize what they have learned in the classroom and during field trips into the completion of engaging final, small group projects, culminating in a public presentation before an audience of Oberlin community members (past attendees have included Admissions staff, the College's president, College faculty, staff from local nonprofits, and others).

 The nature of the final projects is specific to each course topic—past examples have included business plans and "Shark Tank" style pitches for sustainable enterprises; forward-looking regional urban planning proposals; communications plans and materials for local nonprofits; designs for a public campaign to support farmworkers, and more!